 One day I perused Ebay for pictures of South Vernon, Vermont, where my great-grandfather, Michael Toomey, and his father John and grandfather Michael had worked in various railroad jobs during the period 1850-1890.
 I already own about seven different postcards of this once-vital railroad junction.
 But this one day there was an 8x10 photograph for sale showing the South Vernon Railroad Station with eight men standing in front of it.
 I could tell by the building and their clothing that it was taken about the time my great-grandfather was a brakeman, and realized he just might be in that photo.
 Even if he wasn’t, it was valuable because he worked there in that time period, so I bought it.

 When the photograph arrived I dropped everything to examine it closely with a magnifying glass.
 The building dominates the photo, and because the faces are small and the picture isn't razor sharp, it’s not easy to distinguish features.
 After a while I narrowed down that great-grandpa might be one of two people.
 And who knows, his father could be one of the others.
 Then on a whim I flipped the picture over to see whether anything was written on the back, and guess what—my great-grandfather’s name was handwritten on the back!
 I was holding his copy of the photograph . . .

 It sounds like a lucky coincidence but honestly, experiences like this happen regularly in family history.
 Photos and valuable tidbits of information sometimes just appear.
 In this case I contacted the seller to determine the provenance of the photo, but he had bought many boxes of antique stuff here and there and could not tell me where it came from.
-I declare it another stroke of Providence.
+I declare it a stroke of Divine Providence.